Aider-AI/aider/docs/benchmarks.md

 to measure the impact of changes to aider.
 I am especially interested in assessing changes to the "edit format", which is:

-  - The *system prompt* that aider sends along with user requests, which specifies how GPT should format the code edits in its reply (as json data, fenced markdown, function_calls, etc).
+  - The *system prompt* that aider sends along with user requests, which specifies how GPT should format the code edits in its reply (as json data, fenced markdown, functions, etc).
   - The *editing backend* in aider which processes code edits found in GPT replies and applies them to the local source files.
 This includes the not uncommon case where GPT ignores the system prompt and returns poorly formatted replies.